jedimt/hcicollector/README.md

 **Or in detached mode (`docker-compose up -d`)
 ```

-A more complete installation and configuration guide "HCICollector_Install_and_Configure.pdf" is included in the repository.
+A (draft of a) more complete installation and configuration guide "Visualizing_NetApp_HCI_Performance.pdf" is included in the repository.

 ## Author